My Mother's Chicha

 From that moment people did realize that Mama Trini was back in business and they did start looking for her because the chicha that she brews is just amazing.
 Nowadays my sisters Ayde and Yemi are taking care of Mama Trini, the small traditional corn beer brewery In Qosqo.

 If you would like to visit our family chicheria, just ask Jacquie.
-She will set it up when you have time in Cusco.
+She will set it up during your stay in Cusco.